 Buying a home that needs repairs can be an excellent way to save money and get into the market at the same time.
-A fixer-upper can either be a great challenge and allow you to renovate your home the way you always imagined it, or it can be a disaster full of cost over-runs and never-ending projects.
+A fixer-upper can be either a great challenge, allowing you to renovate your home to be the way you always imagined it, or it can be a disaster full of cost over-runs and never-ending projects.
 As the premier realtor for all your Brea real estate needs, I would like to share these important tips to help you find your dream home and not a renovation nightmare.

 Get Professional Help

 Hiring a home inspector is a good idea when buying a home, but when it comes to a fixer-upper, a professional is essential.
-They will be able to tell you the condition of the home as well as:
+They will be able to tell you the condition of the home including:

 - The condition of the home’s heating and cooling system.

-- The overall condition of the exterior including the roof as well as the downspouts and gutters.
+- The overall condition of the exterior including the roof and the downspouts and gutters.

-The final assessment provided by the home inspector should give you a far better understanding of the condition of the home and will allow you the chance to either make an offer or walk away from the property.
+The final assessment provided by the home inspector should give you a far better understanding of the condition of the home and will allow you to make a better informed decision whether make an offer or to walk away from the property.

 To Renovate or Not to Renovate

 Any fixer-upper is going to require renovations and work.
-However, the type of renovations should greatly influence your decision on whether this is the right property for you.
-Typically, renovations are broken into two groups – cosmetic and structural.
-Cosmetic renovations are usually less time consuming and fairly inexpensive.
-These types of renovations include:
+However, the type of renovations involved should greatly influence your decision on whether this is the right property for you.
+Typically, renovations fall into two categories – cosmetic and structural.
+Cosmetic renovations are usually less time consuming and fairly inexpensive and include:

-- flooring, tile or carpet in the home.
+- repairing, replacing or installing flooring, tile or carpet in the home.

 - replacing or refinishing trim or baseboards.